 A CWD is a written declaration of the weight of a container and its contents.
 It may be either in hard copy or electronic form, or a placard attached to the freight container.
-It may consist of one or more documents in different formats – for example a sheet of paper and an email - but in any case, it must be able to be produced in its entirety, to an authorised officer, upon request.
+It may consist of one or more documents in different formats – for example, documents may be in the form of a sheet of paper, an email, on an electronic device, or in otherwise electronic form – but in any case, it must be able to be produced in its entirety, to an authorised officer, upon request.

 What information must it include?

 Although there is no specific form for a CWD, it must include the following information:

 - weight of the container including its contents

 - container number and other details necessary to identify the container